 Today’s topic is a basic one, but it's the most important lesson ever on Facebook ads…

-…if you want to run profitable ads for a long period of time, that is!
+…if you want to run profitable ads for a long period of time to promote your network marketing business, that is!

 Here's the deal…